dsoto/ENSP-438/project/438-project.md

 ## Final report

-You will turn in a single PDF file with your report, and spreadsheet outputs.
+You will turn in a single PDF file with your report.
+You may also submit your spreadsheets to Moodle.

 The final report will incorporate the feedback from the peer reading.

 Unexcused late submissions will lose 10 points for each day they are late.

+### Submission

+There will be a Moodle link to upload your report and any supporting information (spreadsheets or other raw calculations).

+### Grading
+Your projects will be graded according to the following criteria

+- Overall organization of report
+- Clarity and communication of your quantitative analysis
+- Accuracy of the quantitative analysis
+- Clarity of writing

 ## Final Presentation

 You will present your work in class explaining your topic, your analysis, and your results.
+Presentations will be approximately 10 minutes and will leave time for about 5 minutes of questions.

+### Grading
+Your presentations will be graded according to the following criteria

+- Clarity of presentation
+- Use of visual aids
+- Preparation
+- Organization

+### Submission

+In addition to the in-class presentation.
+There will be a Moodle link for you to upload a PDF of your slides or materials.

 ## Groups